CCE Country Profile

 The Korea Environmental Research Institute National Climate Change Adaptation Center offers educational materials for local governments on the impacts of climate change and how to develop successful climate change response strategies.

-Meanwhile, 4th National Communication (2020) reports that the Republic of Korea Energy Agency also trains energy and climate change experts through a course that teaches participants about the latest national energy policies and includes technical know-how for various fields, such as industry, buildings, and public services.
+The 4th National Communication (2020) reports that the Republic of Korea Energy Agency trains energy and climate change experts in the latest national energy policies and includes technical know-how for various fields, such as industry, buildings, and public services.
 The training is offered to individuals in a variety of fields including government officials, energy personnel at public institutions, and industrial energy personnel.

 CLIMATE CHANGE COMMUNICATION IN THE COUNTRY